• Skip to primary navigation

 • The entered Value and the case Value must be the same data type.

-• The Value for Case must be literal or constant. you can not use the variable in case.
+• The Value for the Case must be literal or constant.
+You can not use the variable in this case.

 • The Break statement is optional.
-If there is no break, then the flow of execution will continue to the next case.
+Without a break, the execution flow will continue to the next case.

-• The default statement in switch case is optional, and that can appear anywhere of the switch block.
+• The default statement in the switch case is optional and can appear anywhere in the switch block.

-• Java Switch case statement make the code more readable by omitting if..else..if statements.
+• Java Switch case statements make the code readable by omitting if..else..if statements.

-• Make sure you are going to use Switch case string when you are going to use Java 7 otherwise you will get an exception.
+• Ensure you use the Switch case string when you use Java 7; otherwise, you will get an exception.

-If You find anything wrong and if you want to add some more information then write in the comment section, and we are happy to update with your information.
+If You find anything wrong and want to add more information, write in the comment section, and we will be happy to update you with your information.